MitalAshok/ref_counted_shared_ptr/README.md

 ref_counted_shared_ptr(const ref_counted_shared_ptr&) noexcept = default;
 ```

-Only calls base class's (`shared_ptr<Self>`) default or copy constructor.
+Only calls base class's (`enable_shared_from_this<T>`) default or copy constructor.
-No move constructor since copying does not transfer reference counts.
+No move constructor since copying does not transfer reference counts, rather an entirely
+new reference count.

 ### Destructor